eigenfoo/cryptics/docs/datasheet.md

 ### Over what time frame was the data collected?

 The scraped blog posts cover crosswords published from January 2009 to October
 2021: a twelve year period.
-New blog posts are being published daily and can be parsed to augment the dataset.
+New blog posts are published daily and are parsed to augment the dataset (see the ["Will this dataset be updated?"](#will-this-dataset-be-updated-eg-to-correct-labeling-errors-add-new-rows-delete-rows) question).

 ## Preprocessing and Cleaning